 Proofread, proofread, proofread!

 Large blocks of text can be overwhelming and tiring for readers, even when they really want to know what you have to say.
-Break up the text into digestible portions by adding images, videos or even interactive content, like infographics, slideshows or quizzes.
-This creates higher engagement and opportunities for your readers to share your post.
+Break up the text into digestible portions by adding images, videos, or even interactive content, like infographics, slideshows, or quizzes.
+This adds interest and excitement, creating higher engagement and encouraging readers to share the post among their network.

-Show your readers that you welcome and appreciate their comments – after all, they are your guests, your audience and your inspiration, all rolled into one.
+Your blog should have a subscribe function, so readers can sign up to get notifications when you post a new article.
+Show your readers that you welcome and appreciate their input, and make it easy for them to find and engage with your blog posts – after all, they are your guests, your audience and your inspiration, all rolled into one.
 The stronger your relationship with your readers, the stronger your blog will be.

 Don’t Rush – You Only Get to Post Your First Blog Entry Once!